-This list contains a selection of some of the best vegetables to juice and includes also fruits and herbs.
+This list contains a selection of ingredients to juice, including fruits and herbs.
 They can be combined in infinite ways.
 And there’s no need to be too picky on amounts.

-Apples are among the best ingredients to juice.
-They contain refreshing, tart acids that enhance the juice taste.
+Apples contain refreshing, tart acids that enhance the juice taste.
 Tart apples as Granny Smith or similar contain less sugar.
 Some people like to remove the core before juicing.
 We never do that since many natural and beneficial microorganisms reside in the core.

 Nutrient content: Apples are ranked high in antioxidant activity, protecting brain neurons, and lowering risk of diabetes and heart disease.
 Most antioxidants are found in the peel.
 Nutrients include phenols, malic acid, pectin, caffeic acid, phloridzin, potassium, and quercetin.

 Classified as a fruit.
 You don’t juice avocado, but it’s best to blend it together with fresh juice which creates a smoothie-like, creamy, filling drink.
 Avocado goes well with many vegetables.
 You can also store peeled avocado in the freezer and blend them frozen with fresh juice.
 This is very refreshing in warm weather.

 Beautiful and potent with a sweet, sour and earthy taste.
 To remove the earthy taste, try peeling the beet before juicing.
 Be aware that beets are often high in sugar.
-Beet greens are excellent to juice as they are packed with nutrients.
+Beet greens are excellent to juice as they are packed with nutrients and low in sugar.

 Nutrient content: High in minerals, beta-carotene, folate and phytochemicals.
-Betacyanin, the pigment responsible for the deep purple color, is said to be a powerful anticancer agent.
+Betacyanin, the pigment responsible for the deep purple color, is a powerful agent.
 The top greens are rich in carotenoids, flavonoid anti-oxidants as lutein, zeaxanthin.
 Studies show that beetroot can cleanse and detoxify the liver, reduce high blood pressure and help muscles to work more efficiently.
 Great after a workout.

 All kinds can be juiced—green, yellow, red.
 Some like to remove the seeds before juicing but this is not necessary.